-Long-term care insurance has become prohibitively expensive — but despite this, the need for coverage persists, sending many clients searching for alternative solutions.
-Enter short-term care insurance (STCI), an option that has begun to gain traction with clients who are unable (or unwilling) to obtain traditional long-term care insurance (LTCI) coverage.
+Long-term care insurance has become prohibitively expensive—but despite this, the need for coverage persists, sending many clients searching for alternative solutions.
+Enter short-term care insurance, an option that has begun to gain traction with clients who are unable (or unwilling) to obtain traditional long-term care coverage.

-Because about 50 percent of clients who eventually need to file a claim against their LTCI policy require less than a year’s worth of care, it’s no surprise that short-term care insurance is trending — for the right client, short-term care insurance can be the key to providing financial security even in the face of a critical illness.
+Because about 50% of clients who eventually need to file a claim against their long-term care insurance policy require less than a year’s worth of care, it’s no surprise that short-term care insurance is trending—for the right client, short-term care insurance can be the key to providing financial security even in the face of a critical illness.

-STCI is a form of critical care insurance that functions much like long-term care insurance — except, as the name suggests, STCI remains in effect only for a relatively short period of time (typically one year or less).
+Short-term care insurance (STCI) is a form of critical care insurance that functions much like long-term care insurance—except, as the name suggests, STCI remains in effect only for a relatively short period of time (typically one year or less).

 Clients who purchase STCI usually become eligible for benefits when they need assistance performing two or more activities of daily living (ADLs), such as eating, bathing and dressing.